cades/career/autobiography-en.md

 ## I have the ability to program the front-end and back-end of a website.
 From Sep.
 2012, I got a part-time job at TKU, writing web-based systems that collects research data, and a web-based system that used in lectures, letting students give and solve problem.

 At Sep.
-2013, I joined BEER RUN Taiwan and was responsible for building the [official website][beerrun.tw].
+2013, I joined BEER RUN Taiwan and was responsible for building the official website.
 This site eventually got 20,000 likes from facebook.

 This May, I attended HackNTU 2014 together with 3 friends.
-Our product was a WebApp helping a group of people to figure our their common available time, named [CalShare][CalShare].
+Our product was a WebApp helping a group of people to figure our their common available time, named CalShare.
 In this project I made the front-end for it, with AngularJS and Google Calendar API within 25 hours.

 After enlisted, I got a chance to develop a content management system from the ground up.
 In the condition that development machine cannot connect to WWW, I used Laravel to develop a RESTful Web Service, and made a SPA with AngularJS on my own.
 And it works well on IE8.